Azure/iot-identity-service/docs/develop-an-agent.md

 - Deploying cloud workloads to an edge device
 - Monitoring the health of the deployed Edge modules
 - Gathering and reporting runtime quality metrics
+- Operating offline for an indefinite period of time
 - Managing communication between Edge modules
 - Remotely restarting a module or retrieving logs